SEO My Website Guru SEO Blog

 A group of professionals working together around a table with digital devices showing charts and maps in a modern office with a city view.

-Local SEO still plays a big part in how people find services nearby in 2026.
-AI-driven search, voice queries, and strong local intent now shape results across maps and AI overviews.
+Local SEO still plays a direct role in how people find nearby services in 2026.
+AI-driven search, voice queries, and strong local intent now shape results across maps, AI overviews, and search generative experience systems.

 How AI and Voice Search Are Shaping Local SEO

-When names, addresses, services, and categories match everywhere, AI trusts your business data more.
+AI-driven search favors consistency.
+When names, addresses, services, and categories match across platforms, AI systems trust the business data more.

 The Impact of Local Intent on Search Results

-Local intent is still one of the strongest signals in search.
-If someone searches for a service with “near me,” a city, or a neighborhood, search engines show nearby options first.
+Local intent remains one of the strongest signals in search results.
+When someone searches for a service with “near me,” a city name, or a neighborhood, search engines show nearby options first.

 • Accurate location data